 Will people re-book?
 Both Val d’Isère and YSE endeavour to provide the sort of experience you’ll want to repeat.
 75% of our bookings come from people who’ve been before, or their friends, so we don’t have to waste a lot on advertising, and our guests know what they’re getting.
 Val d’Isère is a hard act to follow, and so is YSE.

 Happy staff?
 Well, ask them.
 Most of our staff could easily get another job, but none does, and quite a few come back season after season.
 Annabel Clifton is in charge of our resort team, and most of her job is about keeping the staff firing on all cylinders so that our guests are looked after properly.

 And locals who don’t resent us?
 After 35 seasons of bringing skiers and snowboarders to Val d’Isère, John Yates-Smith is treated almost as a local.
 Indeed, his children race in the colours of Val d’Isère and will probably one day teach skiing here.
 So we have many reasons not to upset the neighbours.
 We think our guests benefit from staying with a company which is known and trusted locally.

 We run the UK side of the business from a very picturesque office in Sherborne, Dorset, next to the 13th century Abbey, which makes us easy to find.

-Fiona Easdale runs the operation here, while travel consultants Sarah, Olivia and Kate deal with your emails and phone calls to make sure your every wish is communicated to John and Annabel and the team in Val d’Isère.
+Fiona Easdale runs the operation here, while travel consultants Sarah, Kate, Pippa and Livvie deal with your emails and phone calls to make sure your every wish is communicated to John and Annabel and the team in Val d’Isère.
 They know the resort well and the chalets inside-out, together having stayed in every one of them over the years, and if they ever don’t know the answer they will find out and let you know.
 John is always only a phonecall away, 24/7, summer and winter.
 If we think a chalet isn’t right for you, or you’re not right for YSE, we’ll tell you.